CodingGagan/markdown_test/install-and-configure/install/cloud-integration/multi-cloud.md

 # Multi-Cloud Integrations

 {% hint style="info" %}
-Multi-cloud integrations are only officially supported on Kubecost Enteprise plans.
+Multi-cloud integrations are only officially supported on nOps Enteprise plans.
 {% endhint %}

 This document outlines how to set up cloud integration for accounts on multiple cloud service providers (CSPs), or multiple accounts on the same cloud provider.
-This configuration can be used independently of, or in addition, to other cloud integration configurations provided by Kubecost.
-Once configured, Kubecost will display cloud assets for all configured accounts and perform reconciliation for all [federated clusters](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md) that have their respective accounts configured.
+This configuration can be used independently of, or in addition, to other cloud integration configurations provided by nOps.
+Once configured, nOps will display cloud assets for all configured accounts and perform reconciliation for all [federated clusters](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md) that have their respective accounts configured.

 ## Step 1: Set up cloud cost and usage reporting

-For each cloud account that you would like to configure, you will need to make sure that it is exporting cost data to its respective service to allow Kubecost to gain access to it.
+For each cloud account that you would like to configure, you will need to make sure that it is exporting cost data to its respective service to allow nOps to gain access to it.

 * Azure: Set up cost data export following this [guide](/install-and-configure/install/cloud-integration/azure-out-of-cluster/azure-out-of-cluster.md).
 * GCP: Set up BigQuery billing data exports with this [guide](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).